 The study provides valuable insights into the efficacy and safety profiles of these three pharmacological agents.
 Our findings indicate that while ketamine and tramadol have moderate effectiveness in preventing shivering post spinal anesthesia, dexmedetomidine emerges as the most effective agent among the three.
 Dexmedetomidine not only showed a significantly lower incidence of shivering but also maintained a favorable safety profile, as evidenced by its low odds ratio and statistically significant P-value.
 This suggests that dexmedetomidine may be a preferable choice for shivering prophylaxis in patients undergoing surgeries under spinal anesthesia, offering an optimal balance between efficacy and safety.
-These results can guide clinicians in making informed decisions about prophylactic treatments for shivering, ultimately enhancing patient characteristics and clinical settings when selecting an appropriate agent, and further research is recommended to confirm these findings across diverse patient populations and surgical procedures.
+These results can guide clinicians in making informed decisions about prophylactic treatments for shivering, ultimately enhancing patient comfort and surgical outcomes.
+However, it is important to consider individual patient characteristics and clinical settings when selecting an appropriate agent, and further research is recommended to confirm these findings across diverse patient populations and surgical procedures.